x0ld/x0ld.github.io/README.md

-# Welcome to x0ld blog's ! here you will find my writeups on HTB boxes & other items.
+# Welcome to x0ld blog's !

+Here you will find my writeups on HTB boxes & other items.